Santhoshmoorthi-RG/Online-Retail-data-and-Customer-data-Analysis/README.md

+# Building an Analytics-Ready Online Retail Data Pipeline Using SQL

-Project Overview
+## Project Overview

 This project focuses on building an analytics-ready data foundation from raw online retail transaction data using SQL.
 The objective is to ingest, profile, and clean transactional data to ensure high data quality and prepare it for downstream business analysis such as sales performance, customer behavior, product analysis, and geographical insights.

 The cleaned dataset supports reliable decision-making related to inventory planning, customer segmentation, and regional business strategy.

+---

-Data pipeline Architecture
+## Data Pipeline Architecture

 Raw Retail Dataset → online_retail_raw → online_retail_clean_new

+---

-1. Data Ingestion
+## Data Ingestion

--Imported the raw online retail transaction dataset into a SQL database
+- Imported the raw online retail transaction dataset into a SQL database

--Created a staging table to store raw transactional records
+- Created a staging table to store raw transactional records

--Ensured all columns were loaded with appropriate initial data types
+- Ensured all columns were loaded with appropriate initial data types

+---

-2. Data Profiling
+## Data Profiling

 Data profiling was performed to understand the structure, quality, and issues in the dataset before cleaning.

-Profiling Checks Performed
+### Profiling Checks Performed

--Calculated total number of rows to understand dataset size.
+- Calculated total number of rows to understand dataset size

- Total records: 541,909
+  - **Total records:** 541,909

--Calculated distinct invoice numbers to identify total orders.
+- Calculated distinct invoice numbers to identify total orders

- Total invoices: 25,900
+  - **Total invoices:** 25,900

--Inspected column data types using schema/describe queries.
+- Inspected column data types using schema/describe queries

--Checked for NULL values in each column using conditional logic.
+- Checked for NULL values in each column using conditional logic

- Result: No NULL values in the checked columns
+  - **Result:** No NULL values in the checked columns

--Identified returned or cancelled orders by checking quantity ≤ 0.
+- Identified returned or cancelled orders by checking `quantity ≤ 0`

- Returned/cancelled records: 10,624
+  - **Returned/cancelled records:** 10,624

--Identified invalid pricing records by checking unit_price ≤ 0.
+- Identified invalid pricing records by checking `unit_price ≤ 0`

- Invalid price records: 2,521 (data errors)
+  - **Invalid price records:** 2,521 (data errors)

--Calculated distinct customer IDs to understand customer base.
+- Calculated distinct customer IDs to understand customer base

- Total customers: 4,373
+  - **Total customers:** 4,373

--Calculated distinct stock codes to understand product variety.
+- Calculated distinct stock codes to understand product variety

- Total products: 3,958
+  - **Total products:** 3,958

--Identified unique countries to understand geographical presence.
+- Identified unique countries to understand geographical presence

--Detected duplicate records using CTEs by grouping on invoice_no, invoice_date, and stock_code.
+- Detected duplicate records using CTEs by grouping on
+  `invoice_no`, `invoice_date`, and `stock_code`

- Duplicate rows identified: 10,679
+  - **Duplicate rows identified:** 10,679

+---

- 3. Data Cleaning & Transformation
+## Data Cleaning & Transformation

 Based on profiling insights, the following cleaning steps were applied:

- -Created a new column with the correct datetime data type for invoice timestamps.
+- Created a new column with the correct datetime data type for invoice timestamps

- -Removed returned and cancelled transactions where quantity ≤ 0.
+- Removed returned and cancelled transactions where `quantity ≤ 0`

- -Removed records with invalid pricing where unit_price ≤ 0.
+- Removed records with invalid pricing where `unit_price ≤ 0`

- -Removed duplicate rows to avoid double-counting transactions.
+- Removed duplicate rows to avoid double-counting transactions

- -Validated that each invoice is uniquely associated with a single customer to ensure transactional integrity.
+- Validated that each invoice is uniquely associated with a single customer to ensure transactional integrity

- -Stored the cleaned and validated data in a new table: online_retail_clean_new
+- Stored the cleaned and validated data in a new table: **`online_retail_clean_new`**

+---

+## Final Output

+- **`online_retail_clean_new`**
+  A clean, reliable, analytics-ready table suitable for:
+  - Business performance analysis
+  - Customer behavior analysis
+  - A/B testing
+  - Customer segmentation
+  - Pricing and seasonality analysis

+---

+## Skills Demonstrated

+- SQL-based data ingestion
+- Data profiling and quality auditing
+- Data cleaning and transformation
+- Analytics-ready schema design
+- Real-world transactional data handling

+---

+## Next Steps

+The cleaned dataset will be used in future projects for:

+- Retail business performance analysis
+- Customer behavior A/B testing
+- Customer segmentation and retention analysis
+- Pricing and seasonal trend analysis